elixir-lang/elixir/CONTRIBUTING.md

 also run tests for a specific framework `make test_#{NAME}`, for example, `make test_ex_unit`.

+In case you are changing a single file, you can compile and run tests only for that particular file for fast development cycles.
+For example, if you are changing the String module, you can compile it and run its tests as:

+    $ bin/elixirc lib/elixir/lib/string.ex -o lib/elixir/ebin
+    $ bin/elixir lib/elixir/test/elixir/string_test.exs

+After your changes are done, please remember to run the full suite with `make test`.

 From time to time, your tests may fail in an existing Elixir checkout and may require a clean start by running `make clean compile`.
 You can always check [the official build status on Travis-CI](https://travis-ci.org/elixir-lang/elixir).